Albany Senior High School, Auckland: Classes

 All classes except those which require other resources take place in large open plan areas called 'Learning Commons'.
 These spaces enable flexibility when planning and delivering classes, including the ability to combine two classes into one for some activities, combining similar curriculum areas, such as physics and mathematics and easy access to technology.
-Students can utilize mobile devices such as laptops and cellphones to edit Google Docs in real-time together.
+Students can utilise mobile devices such as laptops and cellphones to edit Google Docs in real-time together.
 Students are able to use Gchat in class to ask and answer questions, and students are permitted to perform searches on Google to answer teachers' questions.
 The teaching periods are 100 minutes long, twice the length of typical periods in New Zealand.

 Every Wednesday, students engage in a 'community based' impact project.
 This involves performing an act for the community.
 Impact projects completed include forming a business, organising and performing a 'School of Rock' concert, building a video server and digital signage solution for the school, restoring local waterways, designing, building and programming a robot for the Robocup competition and creating original artworks for the school.